Anxiety Treatment South Africa

-It’s important to remember that while we might not be able to identify the specific cause of our anxiety, or change difficult circumstances, we can learn to recognise the signs and symptoms and seek the help and support we need.
+It’s important to remember that while we might not be able to identify the specific cause of our anxiety or change difficult circumstances, we can learn to recognise the signs and symptoms and seek the help and support we need.

 What are the Common Symptoms of Anxiety Disorders?

-Everyone experiences some symptoms from anxiety, but they tend to be limited in time, and connected to a specific event or situation.
+Everyone experiences some symptoms from anxiety, but they tend to be limited in time and connected to a specific event or situation.
 The signs and symptoms are short-lived and dissipate quickly after the event or situation is over.

-However, for those with an anxiety disorder, these symptoms are more frequent and persistent – and not always connected to anything specific.
+However, these symptoms are more frequent and persistent for those with an anxiety disorder – and not always connected to anything specific.
 This can cause distress in a person’s life, to the point that it impacts negatively on their quality of life and day-to-day functioning.

-Signs and symptoms will vary depending on the specific type of anxiety disorder, and its severity, but there are some common symptoms across all types, including:
+Signs and symptoms will vary depending on the specific type of anxiety disorder and its severity, but there are some common symptoms across all types, including:

 This is how we experience anxiety in our bodies, caused by the physical changes that automatically occur during our evolved fight-flight-freeze response:

-- racing or irregular heartbeat / racing pulse
+- racing or irregular heartbeat/racing pulse

-- stomach ache / nausea and / or diarrhea
+- stomach ache/nausea and / or diarrhoea

 - sweating / hot and cold flushes